AutoJenny/blog/docs/api/llm.md

 This feature allows users to quickly iterate on prompt templates and model selection before saving LLM Action settings.

 > Note: The Test Interface on the /llm/ page now sends both the prompt and the selected model to /api/v1/llm/test.
 The backend will use the selected model for the test.
 No changes are made to the blog develop modal.

+### Error Handling and Timeouts

+The LLMService now includes improved error handling and timeout management:

+- Model loading timeout is set to 60 seconds to accommodate larger models
+- Detailed error messages provide specific troubleshooting steps
+- Comprehensive logging helps track issues and their resolution
+- Resilient operation continues even if model loading is delayed
+- Clear distinction between different types of errors (timeout vs connection)

+When encountering a timeout:
+1. Check if the model is still loading (first request may take longer)
+2. Verify Ollama/OpenAI service is running and accessible
+3. Consider using a smaller model if loading consistently times out
+4. Check the logs for specific error details and troubleshooting steps